Managing Transactions

 Auto populate the FX rate value

-Accurate FX rates are required to normalize all transactions into your Base Currency (defined in the Configuration sheet).
+Accurate FX rates are required to normalize all transactions into your Base Currency (set in the ⚙️ Settings dialog).
 There are three ways to populate this value:

 You can automatically fetch the historical FX rate based on the asset's trading currency and your base currency for specific transactions: